 DTP transfers content between services without requiring an intermediate step where the data must be downloaded, stored and re-uploaded.
 Instead, the content is converted by platform-specific adapters into a format that can used by the new platform’s application program interface (API).
 Automating data transfers between providers means that the user doesn’t have to worry about having enough storage space or accidentally corrupting the data they want to transfer.

 DTP was developed to make the bulk data transfer process easier by and reducing the number of requirements that currently make it difficult to move data from one cloud provider to another.
 Today, if a business or individual wants to move content from one online platform to another, they have to download and save content from the first platform and then upload it to the second platform.

 Once a cloud provider belongs to the Data Transfer Project, however, the end user can authenticate data transfers for cloud service migration with one click.
 To lower the compliance burden for business customers and protect personally identifiable information (PII), the project has built in controls to protect users’ rights to choice, privacy and security.

 History of the Data Transfer Project

 The Google Data Liberation Front started DTP in 2017 and offered it as a service in July 2018.
-The project comes as a development of Google’s Download Your Data (also known as Takeout), which Google created to enable downloading a machine-readable copy of personal data from across its more than 50 different services.
+The project is a software fork of Download Your Data (also known as Takeout), which allows Google members to download a machine-readable copy of their personal data from across Google services.